-Such rhythmically buoyant and uplifting performances are complemented by several other Eloquence reissues dedicated to the work of van Beinum, including a September 2017 disc of Handel (482 5557) and previous releases of Haydn (476 8483), Mozart concertos and symphonies (482 5525) and Berlioz (482 5569).
+Such rhythmically buoyant and uplifting performances are complemented by several other Eloquence reissues dedicated to the work of van Beinum, including a disc of Handel (482 5557) as well as releases of Haydn (476 8483), Mozart concertos and symphonies (482 5525) and Berlioz (482 5569).

 Suite No. 1 in C major, BWV 1066

 Suite No. 2 in B minor, BWV 1067*

 Suite No. 3 in D major, BWV 1068

 Suite No. 4 in D major, BWV 1069

 Recording Engineers: Henk Jansen, Hans Lauterslager, Cees Huizinga (Suites Nos.
 1 & 2); Henk Jansen, Bruno Taschner (Suites Nos.
 3 & 4

 Recording Location: Grote Zaal, Concertgebouw, Amsterdam, The Netherlands, 31 May–2 June 1955 (Suites Nos.
 1 & 2), 3 April 1956 (Suite No. 3), 10 April 1956 (Suite No. 4)